How to clean an OLED TV

 (Image credit: Sony)

-If you’ve invested serious cash in a new TV to make the most of the rich blacks and vibrant contrast offered by OLED technology, you’re going to want to actually be able to see it.
-A thick layer of dust and fingerprints between you and one of the best OLED TVs isn’t going to improve your visual experience and that means learning how to clean an OLED TV.
+If you’ve invested serious cash in an OLED TV, you’re going to want to actually be able to see what's on the screen.
+A thick layer of dust and fingerprints between you and one of the best OLED TVs isn’t going to improve your visual experience and that means learning how to clean your OLED TV.

-First off, it’s going to sound like we’re shouting but please stay away from all glass cleaners.
-Where these used to be fine for TVs of yore, OLED and LCD panels are sensitive souls and wouldn’t thank you for the corrosive effects of most chemical cleaners.
-And no spraying anything directly onto the screen either.
+Before we start, it's important to keep a few things in mind.
+The first and most important tip is to stay away from all glass cleaners.
+Where these used to be fine for TVs of yore, OLED and LCD panels are sensitive and wouldn’t thank you for the corrosive effects of most chemical cleaners.
+This also goes for spraying anything directly onto the screen too.

 If there are some hard-to-shift stains such as fingerprints, Sony says to soak a cloth in a non-soap synthetic cleanser diluted to less than 1% in water.
-(Samsung even goes one bit further and advises using only water on its screens – the vast majority of these aren't OLED, but the principle is the same.)
+(Samsung goes a step further and advises using only water on its screens – the vast majority of these aren't OLED, but the principle is still the same.)

-Whichever option you go for, this wet cloth should be tightly squeezed to avoid any excess liquids, and then the offending area should be wiped very gently.
+Whichever option you go for, a wet cloth should be tightly squeezed to avoid any excess liquids, and the offending area should be wiped very gently.
 Immediately afterwards, grab a soft, dry cloth to remove any moisture from the area.
-As is always the rule: moisture and tech don’t get along.
+As is always the rule: moisture and tech don’t get along!

-Keeping the vents dust-free can help to make sure there are never any overheating issues, and that air can flow freely into the hot bits of the TV – keeping this clear should help make sure the TV works perfectly for longer.
+Keeping the vents dust-free can help avoid any overheating issues, and ensures that air can flow freely into the hot bits of the TV.
+Keeping this clear should help prolong the life of your the TV and make sure it works to the best of its ability.

 Louise Blain